lisa-ufersa/django-quickproject/README.md

 #### Admin Django Interface

-To acesss the admin Django interface type the following URL in your browser:
+To acesss the admin Django interface, type the following URL in your browser:

     http://localhost:8000/admin/